devMotcho/devMotcho/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning [REST api's]
+- 🌱 I’m currently learning developing REST API's
-  - 👯 I’m looking to collaborate on [open source projects]
-- 💬 Ask me about [Django]
+- 💬 Ask me about Django and Python
-- 📫 How to reach me: [bernardo@inforestacio.pt]
+- 📫 How to reach me: dev.mmd2@gmail.com
-- 😄 Pronouns: [He/Him]

 ## 🛠️ Technologies & Tools